gsans/gemini-2-live-angular/README.md

 ## What's new?

+[8th July]
+- Added MCP support.
+Integrated Model Context Protocol SDK with access to two servers: weather and multiplication.
+- Function calling is not available for native audio.
+Make sure the `affective` and `proactive` flags are disabled.
+To use you can try prompts like `What's the temperature in Barcelona?` or `Multiply 2 by 2`.
+You can inspect the `tool call` and `tool responses` by expanding the left side panel.

 [7th July]
 - New model: `Gemini 2.5 Flash Live` replaces `Gemini 2.0 Flash Live`.
 - Native audio: 30 voices, 24 languages, accents and voice effects (whispering, laughing).
 Tool usage is limited to function calling and search.